blastnet/blastnet.github.io/pub.md

 ---
 layout: default
-title: Cite Us
+title: Publications
-description: Citing BLASTNet and individual source publications
+description:  Related Work
 ---

-# Cite Us
+# Current Publications

 When using this dataset, please cite: (i) our NeurIPS paper (ii) our dataset: